tracking-exposed/facebook/parsers/README.md

   * `id`: specify an html.id (which become a metadata.id)

-## timeline.js
+## selected.js

-  * `id`: specify a timeline.id, it processed all the snippet belongin to
+  * `id`: specify a timeline.id, it processed all the impressions belongin to
+  * `override`: specify a JSON object to be used as filter for impressions